CDRT/mk_docs/docs/guides/lbct/index.md

 ## Overview

 The Lenovo BIOS Certs Tool and Module is a PowerShell-based solution for working with certificate-based BIOS authentication.
-For a detailed view of how to get started using this solution with Lenovo commercial PC products which support it, please visit this [article](https://blog.lenovocdrt.com/certificate-based-bios-authentication/)
+For a detailed view of how to get started using this solution with Lenovo commercial PC products which support it, please visit this [article.](https://blog.lenovocdrt.com/certificate-based-bios-authentication/)

 This page will provide a cmdlet reference for the functions provided in the LnvBiosCerts module.

+### Download

+The Lenovo BIOS Certs Tool and Module package can be downloaded from [here: https://download.lenovo.com/cdrt/tools/LnvBiosCertTool_1.0.2.zip](https://download.lenovo.com/cdrt/tools/LnvBiosCertTool_1.0.2.zip)

 ### Convert_LnvBiosConfigFile